w3c/webappsec/specs/subresourceintegrity/spec.markdown

     <em>and</em> MUST abort the download.

 <div class="note">
-Note that this should cover both downloads triggered by HTTP headers like `Content-Disposition`, and also downloads triggered by a `download` attribute on the `a` element.
-It might look like the following:
+Note that this will cover _only_ downloads triggered explicitly by adding a `download` attribute to an `a` element.
+Such a link might look like the following:

     <a href="https://example.com/file.zip"
        integrity="ni:///sha256;skjdsfkafinqfb...ihja_gqg?ct=application/octet-stream"